Firms must develop a higher social purpose to achieve growth and longevity.

 Sustainability at Unilever

 Manwani references his first-hand experience at Unilever as an example.
 He says that from the moment he joined the organisation, it was clear that Unilever saw a higher purpose for itself than just selling lots of “soap and soup” around the world.
-Every year, millions of children die of simple infections such as diarrhea and pneumonia, which may well have been prevented with better hand hygiene.
+Every year, millions of children die of simple infections such as diarrhoea and pneumonia, which may well have been prevented with better hand hygiene.
 So bringing affordable hand soap to impoverished communities—Unilever’s business-as-usual—actually helps save lives.

 With the introduction of the highly praised Unilever Sustainable Living Plan in 2010, the company set the lofty goal of “making sustainable living commonplace”, by halving its environmental footprint, enhancing the health and well-being of one billion people, and moving to entirely sustainable agricultural raw materials—all by the year 2020.
 As of this year, the Unilever brands that have been the most involved in the plan are growing twice as fast as the rest, according to company data.